Report a Business for Charging a Credit Card Fee

 American Express and Discover Surcharging Policies

-How To Report Businesses That Are Charging Improper Credit Card Fees to Visa and Mastercard
+How To Report Businesses and Processors That Are Charging Improper Credit Card Fees

-Before resorting to filing complaints against a business, please keep in mind that your actions can cause fines and penalties to be levied upon the business.
+Your reports to the agencies below can cause significant penalties to be levied upon the business or severe damage to its reputation.
 In some cases, Visa imposes a $5,000 fine for the first offense of improper surcharging.
-In today’s difficult business climate, these fines could have serious implications for many business owners.
+In today's difficult business climate, these fines could have serious implications for many business owners.
 We recommend to first contact the business owner to express your concerns regarding their surcharging practices.
 You may even want to refer them to our article, “Charging Your Customers to Use Credit Cards is a Bad Idea,” to help them understand the how they may be harming the future of their business.
-If all else fails, here is how you can report a business for charging to use credit cards incorrectly:
+If all else fails, below is how you can report a business for charging to use credit cards incorrectly.

 The easiest way to report a business for surcharging a Visa credit card improperly is to call the customer service line associated with the credit card used to make the purchase.
 Additionally, you can file a complaint directly with Visa by reporting a purchase issue here.